lupyuen/lupyuen.github.io/src/auto2.md

 [("__gh release view__" is explained here)](https://cli.github.com/manual/gh_release_view)

-TODO

-In case the script is run twice, we search for the Previous Test Log...
+In case the script is run twice, we search for the __Previous Automated Test Log__...

 ```bash
 ##  Find the position of the Previous Test Log, starting with "```"